 Available on THE DEVILS album ‘Dark Circles’ via Tape Modern

 TV MANIA Euphoria (2003)

 TV MANIA was Nick Rhodes and Warren Cuccurullo’s on/off side project formed in 1995.
-Rhodes described it as a “social junk culture triptych opera”, but despite its more experimental nature with TV sound samples used as a frequent feature, some of the tracks ended up on ‘Medazzaland’.
+Rhodes described it as a “social junk culture triptych opera”, but despite its more experimental nature using TV sound samples, some of the tracks ended up on ‘Medazzaland’.
 The project was abandoned after Cuccurullo left DURAN DURAN following the reunion of the classic-up and ‘Euphoria’ was made a free download by the guitarist.
 But after the DAT masters were found by Rhodes, an album was finally released in 2013.

 Available on the TV MANIA album ‘Bored with Prozac & the Internet?’ via Tape Modern

 DURAN DURAN Want You More!
 (2005)

 After the classic line-up reunited for a highly successful world tour in 2004, they entered the studio for their first album together since ‘Seven & The Ragged Tiger’.
 However, the long awaited long player ‘Astronaut’ did not meet expectations, with far too many producers like Nile Rodgers, Dallas Austin and Don Gilmore involved.
 But the album’s lead single ‘Sunrise’ and second song ‘Want You More!’ managed to recapture some of that bouncy old DURAN DURAN magic.

 Available on the DURAN DURAN album ‘Astronaut’ via Sony Music

 FERRY CORSTEN featuring SIMON LE BON Fire (2005)